 Therefore, it becomes more and more crucial to keep yourself financially literate and more importantly, up-to-date.
 You need to be able to manage your money intelligently to lay the foundation of a financially successful life for you and your family.
-Eventually, you can pass on these skills to your children and guarantee their future stability and financial success as well, which is the ultimate goal.
+Eventually, you can pass on these skills to your children.
+It will guarantee their future stability and financial success as well, which is the ultimate goal.

 There are many resources that can help parents build up their financial literacy.
 There are various podcasts that specifically emphasize on financial aspects of raising kids, or many that focus on saving for college, and so many other learning materials that help parents understand the basics of finances.